What can I expect at a circus workshop?

 Family Play Day at the Circus

-Join us for a full day of rotating activities, including flying trapeze, partner acrobatics, and creative circus play.
+Join us for a full day of rotating activities and creative circus play.
 We'll get you moving—heart, mind, and body—with plenty of opportunities to have fun, create, and go deep together.
-No experience needed—just bring your curiosity and your people.
+No experience needed—our Professional Coaches meet each individual at their level and make every activity empowering and fun for all to succeed!
+Just bring your curiosity and your people.
 Children (8+) are VERY welcome.

 Workshop includes tickets to Touching Two Worlds: Familia circus show on May 24th, 2025.